basiralab/4D-FedGNN-Plus/README.md

 # 4D-FED-GNN++
-4D-FED-GNN++, a federated brain graph evolution trajectory prediction framework that learns from brain connectivity data with missing timepoints, coded up in Python by Zeynep Gürler.
-Please contact zeynepgurler1998@gmail.com for inquiries.
+4D-FED-GNN++, a federated brain graph evolution trajectory prediction framework that learns from brain connectivity data with missing timepoints, coded up in Python by Zeynep Gürler and Pavel Bozmarov.
+Please contact zeynepgurler1998@gmail.com or pavel1818@gmail.com for inquiries.
 Thanks.

 > **Federated Brain Graph Evolution Prediction using Decentralized Connectivity Datasets with Temporally-varying Acquisitions**